Reports

 The table is based on the Parent HCO object where the is_primary_relationship__v field is true.

-Table components
+Table logic

 Each table contains the following components: